jeremytubbs-deprecated/laravel-4-jump-starter/readme.md

 Email: 'admin@admin.com'
 Password: 'admin'

-Currently you will be redirected to a 403 not found admin section.
+You will be redirected to the admin section.

+Non Admin Login:
+Email: 'user@user.com'
+Password: 'user'

 ### Todo